SamuelAboelkhir/Obsidian_vaults/Knowledge Base/Ethical Hacking/Research.md

+---
+tags:
+- type/reference/ethical-hacking
+- context/phase/research
+- topic/phases/hacking
+---

-- After finding potential vulnerabilities during enumeration, you want to start researching possible exploits
+After finding potential vulnerabilities during enumeration, you want to start researching possible exploits
 - A good way to start is with google
 	- Copy the name of a tech that you suspect to be exploitable and add "exploit" to it in the search field
 	- Google will start providing you with exploits from: